Go to the ant, thou sluggard; consider her ways, and be wise:

 Think about ants.
 They have an excellent work ethic, unlike sluggards.
 If you get down in the grass and watch these little creatures, you quickly see wisdom and useful habits.
 Ants do not sleep beyond daybreak, and they do not take siestas, so do not worry about waking them in the morning or in the afternoon.
 They get up, get to work, and stay at work.

 They are always moving, quickly and energetically.
 They work efficiently.
 They work tirelessly.
 They do not stand around, sit around, or drag through their work.
 They work fast.
 They do not pace themselves to spread work out: they go right at a project and work hard until it is finished (Eccl 9:10).
 They hustle!
 They will not quit until the job is done.

-They do not need supervision (Pr 6:7), for they get to work and find something to do without help.
+They do not need supervision (Pr 6:7), for they get to work and find something to do without direction.
 They do not have to be ordered or threatened.
 They do not have to be reminded frequently of what is expected.
 What a difference from the sluggard, who must always be prodded to get anything done.
 Ants have a conscience from God to work hard.

 When times are good, they work extra hard to store up for bad times (Pr 6:8); they do not take it easy because there is the appearance of plenty.
 They store surplus rather than eat it all.
 They deny themselves short-term pleasure for long-term prosperity.
 In their wisdom, they even bite off the ends of grain kernels to keep them from germinating in storage.